awsdocs/amazon-athena-user-guide/doc_source/troubleshooting-athena.md

 This error occurs when you use Athena to query AWS Config resources that have multiple tags with the same name in different case\.
 The solution is to run *CREATE TABLE* using *WITH SERDEPROPERTIES 'case\.insensitive'='false'* and map the names\.
 For information about `case.insensitive` and mapping, see [JSON SerDe Libraries](json-serde.md)\.
 For more information, see [How do I resolve "HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object \- JSONException: Duplicate key" when reading files from AWS Config in Athena?](http://aws.amazon.com/premiumsupport/knowledge-center/json-duplicate-key-error-athena-config/) in the AWS Knowledge Center\.

+### HIVE\_CURSOR\_ERROR messages with pretty\-printed JSON<a name="troubleshooting-athena-json-serde-hive-cursor-error"></a>

+The [Hive JSON SerDe](json-serde.md#hive-json-serde) and [OpenX JSON SerDe](json-serde.md#openx-json-serde) libraries expect each JSON document to be on a single line of text with no line termination characters separating the fields in the record\.
+If the JSON text is in pretty print format, you may receive an error message like HIVE\_CURSOR\_ERROR: Row is not a valid JSON Object or HIVE\_CURSOR\_ERROR: JsonParseException: Unexpected end\-of\-input: expected close marker for OBJECT when you attempt to query the table after you create it\.
+For more information, see [JSON Data Files](https://github.com/rcongiu/Hive-JSON-Serde#json-data-files) in the OpenX SerDe documentation on GitHub\.

 ### Multiple JSON records return a SELECT COUNT of 1<a name="troubleshooting-athena-multiple-json-records-return-a-select-count-of-1"></a>

 If you're using the [OpenX JSON SerDe](json-serde.md#openx-json-serde), make sure that the records are separated by a newline character\.
 For more information, see [The SELECT COUNT query in Amazon Athena returns only one record even though the input JSON file has multiple records](http://aws.amazon.com/premiumsupport/knowledge-center/select-count-query-athena-json-records/) in the AWS Knowledge Center\.